The information in this article applies to:

 - Once your decks have been placed, use the Select Objects tool to click inside of the room that makes up Deck 2.

 - Use the Open Object edit button to display the Deck's Room Specification dialog.

-- On the Structure panel, set the Floor (C) height to -21" and click OK to save the change.
+- On the Structure panel, set the Floor height to -21" and click OK to save the change.

 - Next, select Build> Stairs> Straight Stairs and click where the two decks meet to have Home Designer draw a small set of stairs going up from the lower deck to the upper deck.